-We aim to be 100% plastic-free in our packaging by July 2021 (we currently use plastic tape in our packaging).
-All domestic orders will be sent in recycled cardboard boxes, sealed with water-activated paper tape.
-International orders will be sent in bioplastic satchels.
+We aim to be 100% plastic-free in our packaging by March 2022 (we currently use plastic in our shipping-labels).

 We work with a number of small factories in China to source our goods.
 Our factories are producing products that are better for the planet, and are constantly looking at ways to improve ethics and sustainability processes.

 In our factories, employees have access to a living wage, vacation days and team-building activities.
 Employees also enjoy a safe, clean workspace, reasonable hours of work (No more than 50 hours, at least one day off per week, and overtime is voluntary - does not exceed 12-hour days).
 This is a good start, but we're keen to keep it heading in the right direction.

 We are currently working with our factories on a robust set of standards to help them on their own ethics and sustainability journey.
 This process is ongoing, but we look forward to getting over to China when we can, to conduct an independent report on their manufacturing standards and see the improvements they have made first-hand!

 We aim to be carbon-neutral by the end of 2023.
 To achieve this we need to get a better understanding of the carbon footprint associated with manufacturing our goods so that we can assess ways to reduce our footprint through manufacturing and sourcing standards, and then offset our remaining carbon footprint through partner Ekos.